USB-FPGA Module 2.13:

 All variants are supported by the free Vivado Webpack versions.

-The following drawing shows the measurements and the location of the of the described elements.
+The following drawing shows the measurements and the location of the described elements.

 Click on the image for a larger version or download the PDF version.